Help improve the world around you.

 Service Scholars is a comprehensive initiative that offers participants the opportunity to extend their civic engagement in the community, reflect upon possibilities for personal and social change, as well as develop the necessary skills to succeed in the classroom and, eventually, in the workforce.
 The inaugural class of Service Scholars enrolled in fall 2016.

 In order to be considered for the Service Scholars Program and $2,000 annual Service Scholarship, students must do the following:

 - Demonstrate an exceptional commitment to service as an incoming freshman

 - Have a minimum GPA of a 3.0 on a 4.0 scale or an 80 on a 100-point scale

 - Have a minimum score of 1100 on the new two-section, or a 22 ACT composite score

 - Apply to Stevenson by the January 15 Specialty Scholarship deadline and be admitted to the University.
 Stevenson’s application for admissions will be available on August 1.

 - Complete the Application for Service and Leadership Scholars Programs by January 15.

-- Complete a Specialty Scholarship Interview by February 1.
+- Complete a Specialty Scholarship Interview by February 15.
 Stevenson University Service Scholars applications will also be considered for the Founders’ Scholarship when interviewing.
-There is no separate application for Founders’.
+There is no separate application for the Founders’ Scholarship.
 Students selected for the Stevenson University Service Scholars will also receive the $2,000 Founders’ Scholarship in addition to the $2,000 Service Scholarship for a total of $4,000 in scholarship funding on top of any previously awarded SU Merit-Based Scholarship.
 Students not selected for the Stevenson University Service Scholars may be awarded a Founders’ Scholarship of $2,000 on its own.

 Benefits of the program include: